fshowalter/movielog-archive/reviews/shock-waves-1977.md

 :imdb_id: tt0076704
 :grade: D+
 :backdrop: https://lh3.googleusercontent.com/lzLOK11xD98IrAW7Kbn1eyuF8NFIwU6__3tRUlCA9F8=w1000-rj
-pull_quote: "The characters in _Shock Wave_ are so inane, by the end, we’re rooting against them."
+pull_quote: "The characters in _Shock Waves_ are so inane, by the end, we’re rooting against them."
 ---
 The four survivors planned to hole up in the abandoned hotel’s vault-like refrigerator.
 It was a good plan, considering the squad of undead, water-breathing Nazi storm troopers lurking outside.
 Then one survivor gets claustrophobic and fires a signal flare into the refrigerator.
 That’s where _Shock Waves_ lost me.